-In this lesson, students will program a project that describes in detail a character in a story.

-- Recap the last lesson and have students log in to the CS First website using their student accounts. - Students watch videos and create a "Characterization" project in Scratch for CS First. - Check in with students as they watch the videos and complete their projects. - Video 2: Students may get stuck planning their story.
-Encourage them to start with whatever ideas they have and that there are no wrong answers. - Video 3: Students may get confused as to which blocks should go with each sprite.
+Purpose: Lesson overview: Purpose: In this lesson, students will program a project that describes in detail a character in a story.
+Lesson: Recap the last lesson and have students log in to the CS First website using their student accounts.
+Students watch videos and create a "Characterization" project in Scratch for CS First.
+Check in with students as they watch the videos and complete their projects.
+Video 2: Students may get stuck planning their story.
+Encourage them to start with whatever ideas they have and that there are no wrong answers.
+Video 3: Students may get confused as to which blocks should go with each sprite.
 The narrator (cat) sprite should have a lot of "say" blocks and "broadcast" blocks.
-No code is added to the character sprite during this video. - Video 4: All code from this video will be for the character sprite.
-At the end of this video, the code won't run in the project unless students click on it.
-The code will be integrated into the story in the next video. - Video 5: Common problem: Make sure the narrator broadcasts the message with a "broadcast" block and the character sprite receives it with a "when I receive" block. - If the character doesn't walk, students may have forgotten to change the message being sent and received.
-Make sure they have created a separate message for "walking." - Students choose add-ons to enhance their project. - When there are five minutes left in class, instruct students to find the Wrap-Up page and complete the short survey. - Your students' projects are automatically shared with your teacher account.
-Encourage students to also show their projects to a neighbor/classmate. - Discuss the lesson and facilitate a brief discussion about what students learned and experienced. - Question 1: What was your favorite part of this lesson? - Question 2: How did you use "broadcast" in your story?

-- Storytelling Lesson Plan-CS First

-- Characterization Starter Project

-- Characterization Example Project

-- If you get stuck, review the Characterization Solution Sheet.

-- Develop their computer science skills using Scratch - Use Scratch to create a program using sequences, events, loops, and conditionals

-- 1B.AP.10-Create programs that include sequences, events, loops, and conditionals. - 1B.AP.11-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
+No code is added to the character sprite during this video.
+Video 4: All code from this video, the code won't run in the project unless students click on it.
+The code will be integrated into the story in the next video.
+Video 5: Common problem: Make sure the narrator broadcasts the message with a "when I receive" block.
+If the character doesn't walk, students may have forgotten to change the message being sent and received.
+Make sure they have created a separate message for "walking."
+Students choose add-ons to enhance their project.
+When there are five minutes left in class, instruct students to find the Wrap-Up page and complete the short survey.
+Your students' projects are automatically shared with your teacher account.
+Encourage students to also show their projects to a neighbor/classmate.
+Discuss the lesson and facilitate a brief discussion about what students learned and experienced.
+Question 1: What was your favorite part of this lesson?
+Question 2: How did you use "broadcast" in your story?
+Lesson links/resources: Storytelling Lesson Plan-CS First Characterization Starter Project Characterization Example Project If you get stuck, review the Characterization Solution Sheet.
+CS objectives addressed: Students will be able to: Develop their computer science skills using Scratch Use Scratch to create a program using sequences, events, loops, and conditionals Standards: 1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
+1B.AP.11-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.